 Alto Sax-Matt Catingub

-If one singer of Pacific Island heritage could be considered the carrier of the flame it would be my dear friend from Hawaii Amy Hanaiali`i.
-I asked Amy to sing this standard with me that my mother recorded on her first Reprise album.
-The obvious smiles on our faces as we sang say everything about the joy we both shared recording this duet!
+If one singer of Pacific Island heritage could be considered the carrier of the flame it would be my dear friend, and number one female vocalist in Hawaii Amy Hanaiali`i.
+I asked Amy to sing this standard with me which my mother recorded on her first Reprise album.
+The obvious smiles on our faces as we sang say everything about the joy we both shared recording this Rodgers and Hammerstein duet!

 Guest Vocal-Mavis Rivers

-This is a most special song as I chose it to sing at Carnegie Hall in tribute to mom, and it is my favorite of mom's recordings, and again she was pregnant with me when she recorded this.
+This is a most special song as I chose it to sing at Carnegie Hall in tribute to mom, and it is my favorite of mom's recordings.
+She was pregnant with me when she recorded this, and it feels like a passing of the torch.
 Mom starts singing the verse as she recorded 60 years ago, but morphs into my vocal in present day as I then sing this song FOR her.

 Alto Sax- Matt Catingub